mabel-dev/opteryx.dev/docs/get-started/guides/mysql-and-opteryx.md

 ## Parameters Explained

-- `prefix`: A string to identify which queries should be directed to this database.
+- `prefix` A string to identify which queries should be directed to this database.
-- `connector`: The type of connector to use.
+- `connector` The type of connector to use.
-- `remove_prefix`: Boolean flag to indicate if the prefix should be removed when querying the actual MySQL table.
+- `remove_prefix` Boolean flag to indicate if the prefix should be removed when querying the actual MySQL table.
-- `engine`: SQLAlchemy Engine to connect to MySQL.
+- `engine` SQLAlchemy Engine to connect to MySQL.

 ## Querying MySQL from Opteryx